-Humanities › Issues Voting Requirements for Elections in the United States What You'll Need to Bring to Cast Your Ballot Share Flipboard Email Print adamkaz / Getty Images Issues The U. S. Government History & Major Milestones U.S. Constitution & Bill of Rights U.S. Legal System U.S. Political System Income Tax & The IRS Defense & Security Consumer Awareness Campaigns & Elections Business & Finance U.S. Foreign Policy U.S. Liberal Politics U.S. Conservative Politics Women's Issues Civil Liberties The Middle East Terrorism Race Relations Immigration Crime & Punishment Animal Rights Canadian Government View More By Tom Murse Tom Murse is a former political reporter and current Managing Editor of daily paper "LNP," and weekly political paper "The Caucus," both published by LNP Media in Lancaster, Pennsylvania. our editorial process Tom Murse Updated June 05, 2019 The requirements for voting are different in every state.
+Humanities › Issues Voting Requirements for Elections in the United States What You'll Need to Bring to Cast Your Ballot Share Flipboard Email Print adamkaz / Getty Images Issues The U. S. Government History & Major Milestones U.S. Constitution & Bill of Rights U.S. Legal System U.S. Political System Income Tax & The IRS Defense & Security Consumer Awareness Campaigns & Elections Business & Finance U.S. Foreign Policy U.S. Liberal Politics U.S. Conservative Politics Women's Issues Civil Liberties The Middle East Terrorism Race Relations Immigration Crime & Punishment Animal Rights Canadian Government View More By Tom Murse Tom Murse is a former political reporter and current Managing Editor of daily paper "LNP," and weekly political paper "The Caucus," both published by LNP Media in Lancaster, Pennsylvania. our editorial process Tom Murse Updated September 06, 2020 The requirements for voting are different in every state.
 Of course, there are some very basic qualifications every voter must meet before they exercise their right to vote in local, state, and federal elections.
-In order to vote, you must be a U.S. citizen.
-You must be at least 18 years of age.
-You must be a resident of the voting district in which you are voting, and—most importantly—you must be registered to vote.
+To vote, you must be a U.S. citizen, at least 18 years of age, a resident of the voting district in which you are voting, and—most importantly—registered to vote.
 Even if you meet all the requirements, depending on the rules in your particular state, you still may find yourself shut out of the voting booth at the next general election.
-(In fact, several states have recently implemented laws changing previous requirements. ) In order to ensure you're able to make your vote count, your best bet is to bring the following items with you to your local polling place—whether you need them or not.
-01 of 05 Photo Identification Handout / Getty Images A growing number of states are passing controversial voter-identification laws that require citizens to prove they really who they say they are before entering the voting booth.
-If you have any question, you can check out the voter requirements for your district by calling or visiting your local voter registration site, or visiting the U.S. Election Assistance Commission Web site.
+(In fact, several states have recently implemented laws changing previous requirements. ) To ensure you're able to make your vote count, bring the following items with you to your local polling place—whether you need them or not.
+01 of 05 Photo Identification Handout / Getty Images A growing number of states are passing controversial voter-identification laws that require citizens to prove they are who they say they are before entering the voting booth.
+If you have questions, check the voter requirements for your district by calling or visiting your local voter registration site or visiting the U.S. Election Assistance Commission website.
 Many states with such voter laws accept driver's licenses and similar government-issued photo identification, including those for military members, state or federal employees, and university students.
 Even if your state doesn't have a voter ID law, it's always prudent to carry identification with you.
 Some states require first-time voters to show ID.
-02 of 05 Voter Registration Card El Paso County, TX Most jurisdictions are required to issue voter registration cards every few years that show the name, address, polling place, and in some cases, the party affiliation of each voter.
-Make sure your voter registration card is up to date, and bring it with you when you plan to vote.
+02 of 05 Voter Registration Card El Paso County, Texas Most jurisdictions are required to issue voter registration cards every few years that show the name, address, polling place, and, in some cases, the party affiliation of each voter.
+Ensure your voter registration card is up to date, and bring it with you when you plan to vote.
 03 of 05 Important Phone Numbers Chip Somodevilla / Getty Images Photo ID?
 Check.
 Voter registration card?
 Check.
 You might think you're good to go but you can still run into issues that can prevent you from successfully casting your ballot.
-Problems such as a lack of handicapped accessibility, no assistance for voters with limited English-language abilities, confusing ballots, and even having no privacy in the voting booth are the stuff of election day nightmares.
+Problems such as a lack of handicapped-accessible parking or amenities, no assistance for voters with limited English-language abilities, confusing ballots, and even having no privacy in the voting booth are the stuff of Election Day nightmares.
 Fortunately, there are channels through which Americans can report voting problems.
 It's wise to check your county government's website for the phone number of your local elections office (or the blue pages if you still use a phone book).
 Should you run into any problems, call your board of elections or file a grievance.
-You can also speak to a judge of elections or other personnel on duty who can help you at the polling place.
+You can also speak to a judge of elections or other personnel on duty, who can help you at the polling place.
 04 of 05 Voters' Guide David McNew / Getty Images Pay attention to your local newspaper in the days and weeks leading up to an election.
-Most of them publish voters' guides that contain bios of the candidates appearing on your local ballot and their party affiliation, as well as details of where they stand on issues important to you and your community.
+Most publish voters' guides that contain bios of the candidates appearing on your local ballot and their party affiliation, as well as details of where they stand on issues important to you and your community.
 Good-government groups including the League of Women Voters publish nonpartisan voters' guides that can help you make informed choices.
 As a U.S. citizen, you are allowed to carry such materials with you into the voting booth.
 A note of caution: Be wary of pamphlets published by partisan special-interest groups or political parties.
-05 of 05 List of Polling Places Jessica Kourkounis / Getty Images Even if you've proven you are who you say you are by showing valid identification, there's still a potential for problems at the polls.
-When you show up to vote, election workers are going to check your name against a list of voters registered at that polling place.
+05 of 05 List of Polling Places Jessica Kourkounis / Getty Images Even if you've proved you are who you say you are by showing valid identification, there's still a potential for problems at the polls.
+When you show up to vote, election workers will check your name against a list of voters registered at that polling place.
 What happens if your name isn't on it?
 Your polling location will be listed on your voter registration card.
 If you are in the right place and your name's not on the list, ask for a provisional ballot.
 Or, what happens if you show up at what you believe to be the correct polling place only to be told, "Sorry, you're at the wrong location," or worse, that the polling location you've been voting at for years has been moved or eliminated?
 (Gerrymandering has greatly exacerbated this problem.)
-If you find yourself in this situation, you may be allowed to cast a provisional ballot, however, it might be just as easy to get yourself to the appropriate polling place—provided you know where it is.
-Forewarned is forearmed.
-Be sure to get a current list of polling places before election day and share it with neighbors in your district, especially if your polling location has changed.
+If you find yourself in this situation, you may be allowed to cast a provisional ballot; however, it might be just as easy to get yourself to the appropriate polling place—provided you know where it is.
+Obtain a current list of polling places before Election Day and share it with neighbors in your district, especially if your polling location has changed.
 View Article Sources “New Voting Restrictions in America.”
 Brennan Center for Justice, 19 Nov.
 2019.
 Underhill, Wendy.
 “Voter Identification Requirements: Voter ID Laws.”
 Voter Identification Requirements | Voter ID Laws, ncsl.org.
 U.S. Election Assistance Commission, eac.gov.